etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

 addressing is the sector, the size of the block must be a multiple of the size of the sector.
 Additionally, the block size must be a power of 2 and can not exceed the size of a page.
-The size of the block may vary depending on the file system used, the most common values being 512 bytes, 1 kilobytes and 4 kilobytes.
+The size of the block may vary depending on the file system used, the most common values being 512 bytes, 1 kilobyte and 4 kilobytes.